SpikeHimself/XPortal/Docs/SolutionDir/README.md

 3. On [Nexus Mods](https://www.nexusmods.com/valheim/mods/2239) click 'Mod manager download', or on [Thunderstore](https://valheim.thunderstore.io/package/SpikeHimself/XPortal/) click 'Install with Mod Manager'.

+To install XPortal on a dedicated server, copy all of the contents of the `plugins\` directory found inside the .zip file download to the  `Valheim\BepInEx\plugins\` directory on your server.

 # Bugs, Feature Requests and Translations